 - Fraud prevention agencies, credit reference agencies, HM Courts & Tribunals Service.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third party service providers to use your personal data for their own purposes, and only permit them to process your personal data for specified purposes and in accordance with our instructions.
 If you require further information please contact us by emailing firstname.lastname@example.org.

 6. International transfers

-We do not transfer your personal data outside the European Economic Area (EEA) to be used by any other party.
-We do however use US based cloud email and storage system providers.
-This will therefore involve transferring your data outside the European Economic Area (EEA).
+We do not transfer your personal data outside the European Economic Area (“EEA”) to be used by any other party.
+We do however use US-based cloud email and storage system providers.
+This will therefore involve transferring your data outside the EEA.